 Revolver is a static discipline which tests a competitor’s ability to perform highly accurate shots in a rapid-fire event.

-Revolver is definatley not a beginners discipline, it is very mentally challenging and precise at the higher levels, requiring a cool head under pressure.
+Revolver is definitely not a beginner's discipline, it is very mentally challenging and precise at the higher levels, requiring a cool head under pressure.

 The Revolver match is divided up into 6 stages for a total of 60 rounds plus 5 sighting shots at the start of the match.
-They are fired at distances from 50 metres down to 10 metres using different targets at each stage.
+They are fired at distances from 50 meters down to 10 meters using different targets at each stage.